danielaperazapi/Where-is-the-math-in-the-Rubik-s-Cube-by-Daniela-G-Peraza-Pichardo/README.md

 [R']

+*INSERT GIF OF R'

 A number 2 indicates a **180-degree rotation**:

 [R2]

+INSERT GIF OF R2

 These symbols allow move sequences, commonly called algorithms, to be written in a more standardized way.